Birmingham Scooter Accidents Lawyer

 For more than 20 years, Farris, Riley & Pitt, LLP has been fighting for people injured by the negligence of other parties.
 Our firm knows that many people injured in scooter accidents feel lost and confused about how to recover compensation for the harm caused.

 If you suffered serious injuries or your loved one was killed in a scooter crash, it is in your best interest to immediately contact Farris, Riley & Pitt, LLP.
-Our attorneys will provide an honest and thorough evaluation of your case when you call (205) 324-1212 to schedule a free consultation.
+Our scooter accident lawyers will provide an honest and thorough evaluation of your case when you call (205) 324-1212 to schedule a free consultation.